dmidlo/histdata.com-tools/README.md

 For recurrent low-disk cache-building jobs, set `build_cache: true` instead of `download_data_archives` / `extract_csvs`.
-The option accepts the same dataset selectors as the CLI and leaves only the internal `.data` cache artifacts for supported ASCII `M1` and tick quote datasets.
+The option accepts the same dataset selectors as the CLI and leaves only the internal `.data` cache artifacts for supported ASCII tick quote datasets.

 ---